Part 6: Create an alert

 This will give you a subject line with the name of the saved search, the time that the search ran, and the number of raw messages returned by the search.

 - Include in email.
-Keep the default options of elect a CSV file of the results to go with your alert.
-Choose Results as a CSV attachment.
+Choose Results as a CSV attachment to get a CSV file of the results to go with your alert.
 (The maximum CSV file size allowed is 5MB or 1,000 results. )

 - Click Save.

 Soon, you should see your first email alert: